 Git is a distributed version control system for managing source code.

-Renaming a file also doesn't give you any context as to what changes were made or who they were made by.
-When multiple team members edit the same file, overwriting may occur and it becomes difficult to keep up with the latest file version.
+It also fails to provide readers with any context as to what changes were made or who they were made by.
+When multiple team members work on the same file, overwriting can quickly become a problem, and it's often difficult to keep track of which file is the latest version.

 - Keep track of code history